 6. Invest in Wool Clothing

-Nothing beats real wool.
+We mentioned it earlier, but nothing beats real wool.
 Even with all the synthetic blends and lightweight thermals available, few can match wool's natural insulating ability, which is also naturally water-resistant.

-Unfortunately, fewer and fewer hunters are willing to put up with the lack of comfort 100% wool can present – which means it is harder and harder to find.
+Unfortunately, fewer and fewer hunters are willing to put up with the lack of comfort 100% wool can present, which means it is harder and harder to find.
 The good news is that many manufacturers have recognized the benefits of wool and are now offering many blends that provide protection without the itch.

-9. Pack Warm Liquids
+7. Pack Warm Liquids

 When the layers, the carbs, and the wind-blocking blind aren't cutting it, try a hot drink.